These frequently asked questions are updated regularly, in response to ongoing changes to government advice and national and/or local restrictions.

 Details on how staff can extend their visa, including full eligibility detail, are available on Gov.uk

-4. What is exceptional assurance/what happens to staff who cannot leave the country?
+8. What is exceptional assurance and what happens to staff who cannot leave the country?

-If staff had intended to leave the UK, but were not been able to do so and have a visa or leave that expires between 1 December 2020 and 31 January 2021 they may have been able/be able to request additional time to stay, known as exceptional assurance.
+If staff had intended to leave the UK, but were not able to do so and have a visa or leave that expires between 1 January 2021 and 28 February 2021, they may have been able/be able to request additional time to stay, known as exceptional assurance.

-If their previous visa allowed them to work, they will continue to be able to do so.
-More information, including a form to apply, is available on Gov.uk.
+If an individual's previous visa allowed them to work, they will continue to be able to do so.
+More information, including an application form, is available on Gov.uk.

 ILR applications which have been made will be honoured and processed as quickly as possible.